Skip to main content

 This course focuses on literary and cinematic representations of the Holocaust from postwar to contemporary Germany.
 The course aims to broaden students’ knowledge of the Holocaust and intends to provide them with a more profound understanding of the complex moral, historical, and aesthetic issues…

-GRMN 4510 is a special topics course that offers a unique look at German culture and language.
+Special topics course that offers a unique look at German culture and language.
 The course changes from year to year.
-The course will not be offered for Spring 2023, but you can see what a class is like in the course description below.
-In the beginning, there is always the blank…

 This discussion-based course emphasizes active participation in classroom discussion of current events topics and related activities.
 The expectation is that students enrolled in this course are interested in and aware of current events and that they will inform themselves about current events –…